-While the Suncoast Primate “Sanctuary” in Palm Harbor, Florida, bills itself as a “safe haven,” its numerous animal welfare violations tell a different story.
+While Suncoast Primate “Sanctuary” in Palm Harbor, Florida, bills itself as a “safe haven,” its numerous animal welfare violations tell a different story.

 Footage and eyewitness accounts from Suncoast show lonely primates in small concrete cages with algae-covered toys and blankets.
 Without enrichment and socialization, primates can quickly become distressed, engaging in abnormal repetitive behavior.
 These conditions have landed Suncoast on PETA’s roadside zoo blacklist.
 The concrete cells at Suncoast are inhumane, and imprisoning orangutans and other animals in this way is a form of speciesism—a human-supremacist worldview.

 Please feel free to use our sample letter, but remember that using your own words is always more effective.